 Blending does not destroy fiber.
 A high-speed, professional blender might break it down, but you don’t get less fiber in a blended smoothie than you would if you ate the whole fruit.
 If anything, you are more likely to enhance nutrient absorption and speed up digestion.
 The fiber will still be in there to provide its health benefits.

 Juicing, on the other hand, removes fiber.
-Because of this, I don’t recommend juice long-term fasts or juice diets.
+Because of this, I don’t recommend long-term juice fasts or juice diets.
 I also don’t recommend drinking lots of juice every day (especially fruit juice) since fiber is such an important part of a healthy diet.
-Consuming adequate dietary fiber has been associated with better health, proper bowel function and some experts believe it may help protect against colon cancer.
+Consuming adequate dietary fiber has been associated with better health, proper bowel function and the evidence suggests that adequate fiber intake may help protect against colon cancer.

 As far as adding a fiber supplement to a green smoothie, I advise against doing this for a couple reasons.